 What Tests Might Be Done

 Your doctor may be able to tell that you have a fungal nail infection just by looking at your toes or your fingers.
-But he may do some tests to be sure.
+But they may do some tests to be sure.

 If you do have nail fungus, you and your doctor will decide what treatment is best for you.